 Every piece of steak must be savored and appreciated for the cut of meat that it is.
 If you want to enjoy a delicious Rib n reef meal, you must understand where the cut comes from.
 Below are some of the most popular steaks cuts that people order in steakhouses and where they come from:

 Filet mignon is the most tender beef cut.
 It is clean, sophisticated, and succulent.
 It is obtained from the cow’s loin area and comes in a very compound cut.
 Specifically, it comes from the animal’s hindquarter, directly behind the ribs.
-It is known for its melt-in-your-mouth taste and is best cooked over a grill on dry heat.
+It is known for its melt-in-your-mouth taste and is best cooked over a grill on dry heat from rec tec stampede with the help of rec tec stampede review.
 Its tenderness results from being non-weight bearing and not toughened by exercise.

 Strip Steak (New York Steak)